 Huai Lai County, China - Peoples Republic of

-CHINESE STUDENTS TAKE PART IN AN AFFORESTATION PROJECT NEAR BEIJING.
+A CHINESE STUDENT RESTS DURING AN AFFORESTATION PROJECT NEAR BEIJING.

-Chinese primary students carry water uphill as they take part in an afforestation project at Huai Lai county in Hebei province, 70kms northwest of Beijing, April 15.
+A Chinese primary student rests as she takes part in an afforestation project at Huai Lai county in Hebei province, 70km northwest of Beijing, April 15.
 The environment in Huai Lai county has been deteriorating so much that patches of fields and several small mountains have been buried as a result of desertification.
-Official statistics show that over the past decades, desertification in the country has been deteriorating instead of improving and more than 40 per cent of China's territory has been turned into desert.
+Official statistics show that over the past decades, desertification in the country has been deteriorating instead of improving and more than 40 per cent of China's territory had been turned into desert.
 Before the 1980s, China's desertified land expanded at an average rate of 1,560 square kilometers a year.
 The figure rose to 2,100 square kilometers a year in the 1980s and to 2,460 square kilometers in 1994.
 Sandstorms that swept much of northern and eastern China in the past weeks have set off alarms of deteriorating ecology in the areas.